 Concepts 2 and 3 provide the most water quality impact/treatment and cost effectiveness, based on the cost per pound of total phosphorus removed (see Table 6-1).
 However, concepts 2 and 3 would cost significantly more than the originally identified \$500,000 budget for this CIP.
-A significant percentage of the cost in each of the options is disposal of the excavated pond material due to unknown fill present at the site.
-If the soils are tested and found clean, they may be able to be used onsite or hauled offsite to another location resulting in a lesser project cost.
+A significant percentage of the cost in each of the options is disposal of the excavated material to create the pond, due to unknown fill present at the site.
+If the soils are tested and found clean, they could be used onsite or hauled offsite for use at another location resulting in a lesser project cost.
 The opinion of cost in the feasibility study assumes all material must go to a landfill.
-We recommend BCWMC or MPRB requests and utilizes Hennepin County funds to investigate the site soils and determine the likely cost of excavation and disposal prior to final design.
+We recommend BCWMC or MPRB request and utilize Hennepin County grant funds to investigate the site soils and better estimate the likely cost of excavation and disposal prior to final design.

-Prior to full design we recommend that MnDOT completes a survey and investigation of Penn Pond and the unnamed basin beneath Interstate 394 to understand how they connect to the park and city storm sewer.
-Final design will need to take that information into account.
-If it is found that there is more upstream storage and treatment for the 181 acres draining to Penn Pond, the size of the proposed water quality basin can be adjusted accordingly.
+Prior to full design, we recommend that MnDOT complete a survey and investigation, or maintenance, of Penn Pond and the surge basin beneath Interstate 394.
+Final design of the project will need to take the survey information into account.
+If it is found that there is more upstream storage and treatment for the 181 acres draining to Penn Pond, the size of the proposed water quality basin can be adjusted downward accordingly.
 Adjusting the volume of excavation will significantly impact the cost of the project, as excavation accounts for the largest portion of the construction cost estimate.